Severe weather leaves at least 27 dead, including 18 in Kentucky

 Stacy Clark said his mother-in-law, Patricia Penelton, died in the church.
 He described her as a very active church volunteer who had many roles, including being part of the choir.

-John Randle said he and his girlfriend were at the St. Louis Art Museum during the storm and were hustled into the basement with about 150 other people.
+John Randle said he and his girlfriend were at the St. Louis Art Museum and were hustled into the basement with about 150 other people.

 "You could see the doors flying open, tree branches flying by and people running,” said Randle, 19.

-At the Saint Louis Zoo, falling trees severely damaged the roof of a butterfly facility.
-Staffers quickly corralled most of the butterflies, the zoo said on social media, and a conservatory in suburban Chesterfield is caring for the displaced creatures.
+At the zoo, falling trees severely damaged the roof of a butterfly facility.
+Staffers quickly corralled most of the butterflies, the zoo said on social media, and a conservatory in suburban Chesterfield was caring for the displaced creatures.

-A tornado struck in Scott County, about 130 miles (209 kilometers) south of St. Louis, killing two people, injuring several others and destroying multiple homes, Sheriff Derick Wheetley wrote on social media.
+A tornado struck in Scott County, about 130 miles (209 kilometers) south of St. Louis, killing two people, injuring several others and destroying multiple homes, Sheriff Derick Wheetley reported.

 Forecasters say severe weather could batter parts of the Plains

-The weather service said that supercells are likely to develop across parts of Texas and Oklahoma Saturday afternoon before becoming a line of storms in southwest Oklahoma and parts of Arkansas, Louisiana and Texas on Saturday night.
+The weather service said supercells were likely to develop across parts of Texas and Oklahoma Saturday afternoon before becoming a line of storms in southwest Oklahoma and parts of Arkansas, Louisiana and Texas on Saturday night.

-The biggest risks include large to very large hail that could be up to 3.5 inches (8.9 centimeters) in size, damaging wind gusts and a few tornadoes.
+The biggest risks included hail up to 3.5 inches (8.9 centimeters) in size, along with damaging wind gusts and a few tornadoes.

-These conditions were expected to continue on Sunday across parts of the central and southern Plains as well as parts of the central High Plains.
+The conditions were expected to continue on Sunday across parts of the Plains.

 “Be prepared to take action if watches and warnings are issued for your area,” the weather service said.

-Contributing were Associated Press writers Jennifer Peltz in New York, Sudhin Thanawala in Atlanta, Mike Catalini in Morrisville, Pennsylvania, and Juan Lozano in Houston.
+Associated Press writers Jennifer Peltz in New York, Sudhin Thanawala in Atlanta, Mike Catalini in Morrisville, Pennsylvania, and Juan Lozano in Houston contributed.

 Credit: AP

-Note: This story has been updated to correct the county in which a Kentucky firefighter died.